 - Prepare the specifications and requirements -It includes all the software and tools that will be used by UI / UX designers as well as guides and manuals on how these tools need to be implemented.
-Afterwards, this specification should be passed on to developers when the design process for an app is complete.
+Afterward, this specification should be passed on to developers when the design process for an app is complete.

 - Work on the prototype - A prototype is a clickable preliminary product model.
 Mobile app prototyping is a method that validates a product's strategic design direction.
 In mobile app development, prototypes explain the product's idea, which helps test how customers will use it and react to the overall UX design.

-- Choose visual design (UI) - this process consists of 2 main subtasks: create a key visual (prepare different design versions with examples of fonts), and identify the design which is based on a key visual.
+- Choose a visual design (UI) - this process consists of 2 main subtasks: create a key visual (prepare different design versions with examples of fonts), and identify the design which is based on a key visual.
 A key visual is an image that works as a main visual reference for the app and identifies its style and tone.

 - Pass visual assets on to the development team - Visual elements such as logos, color schemes, icons, backgrounds, and fonts should be sent to developers before they start coding.
 Once development is done, the app will be ready for testing and fixing.
 Don't forget that changes may affect the app design as well, therefore, the collaboration of designers and developers plays a crucial role here.